comus4/comus4/README.md

-## I'm a Student, Budding Entrepreneur, Developer, and Nutrition/Fitness Enthusiast!!
+## I'm a Student, Budding Developer, and Nutrition/Fitness Enthusiast!!

-- 🌱 I’m currently learning more about SwiftUI, ARKit, RealityKit, Reality Composer, MVVM, Core Data, Structured Concurrency
+- 🌱 I’m currently learning more about SwiftUI, ARKit, RealityKit, Reality Composer, MVVM, Core Data, Structured Concurrency.
 - 🥅 2023 Goals: Learn everything I can to be ready to develop for Apple's upcoming Mixed Reality Headset.
-- ⚡ Fun fact: I love to go for runs
+- ⚡ Fun fact: I love to go for runs out in nature.

 ### Connect with me: